straight-tamago/mikotoX/README.md

 Please use the tool responsibly and ensure you follow all precautions to avoid any issues!

 ## Thanks to
-- @khanhduytran0: SparseBox
+- @khanhduytran0 : SparseBox
-- @SideStore: em_proxy and minimuxer
+- @SideStore : em_proxy and minimuxer
-- @JJTech0130: SparseRestore and backup exploit
+- @JJTech0130 : SparseRestore and backup exploit
-- @PoomSmart: MobileGestalt dump
+- @PoomSmart : MobileGestalt dump
 - @libimobiledevice
-- @onejailbreak_: Icon
+- @onejailbreak_ : Icon